 - Pick up red ribbon about 1/3 of the way from the cross

 - Use 3-finger grip of sub-dominant hand to pinch lace and make a loop

-- Grasp each loop with 3-finger grip and pull out to tighten bow.
+- Grasp each loop with a 3-finger grip and pull out to tighten the bow.
 Do with each bow.
 Invite the child to do the exercise.